jhollist/jhollist.github.io/cv.md

 Awards
   : 2010 - Present

+      - US EPA, 2015 Bronze Medal for Commendable Service to the Safe and Sustainable Water Resources National Program Tream

       - US EPA, Region 1, 2011 Commendable Service Award for Contributions to the Northeast Lakes and Ponds

       - 2010 US EPA Science and Technological Achievement Award Honorable Mention